-At present, I hold the position of Professor of Philosophy at the School of Advanced Studies (SAS) and Director of the Institute of Psychoanalysis of the Global Center for Advanced Studies, where I teach online seminars on subjects such as philosophy and psychoanalysis.
+At present, I hold the position of Professor of Philosophy at the School of Advanced Studies (SAS) and Director of the Institute of Psychoanalysis of the Global Center for Advanced Studies.

 I studied psychology at the University of Oxford and received my Ph.D. from the Institute of Philosophy of the Slovenian Academy of Sciences and Arts.
 I studied under the supervision of Alenka Zupančič, the key theorist of modern psychoanalysis, who was herself supervised by the philosophers Alain Badiou and Slavoj Žižek.

-Necropsychoanalysis is a perspective and methodology at the intersection of philosophically oriented post-lacanian psychoanalysis and existential therapy, informed by the latest research in social cognitive neuroscience.
+Negative psychoanalysis is a perspective and methodology at the intersection of philosophically oriented post-lacanian psychoanalysis and existential therapy.

-The perspective of necropsychoanalysis presupposes that today’s humanity, that is me and you, are living dead — sharing the unhealable inner wound of disillusionment that cannot be healed.
-The basic reason for this is not to be found in the injustice of a social order, the worsening of life conditions, or particular tragic events, although all these cause great suffering.
+The perspective of negative psychoanalysis presupposes that today’s humanity, that is me and you, are living dead — sharing the unhealable inner wound of disillusionment that cannot be healed.
+The basic reason for this is not to be found in the injustice of social order, the worsening of life conditions, or particular tragic events, although all these cause great suffering.
 As we mature collectively and personally, as our power to think, communicate, learn and feel grows, as our abilities allow us to penetrate more deeply into the ambiguity and uncertainty of reality, we become less susceptible to illusions.
 The rise of consciousness and disillusionment comes at the cost of unbearable emotional suffering.
-For those who are not guided by illusions, reality is painful in its every aspect: life hurts, thinking hurts, love hurts, and there is no cure for this (well, except for lobotomy).
+For those who are not guided by illusions, the reality is painful in its every aspect: life hurts, thinking hurts, love hurts, and there is no cure for this (well, except for lobotomy).

 The modern existential analyst Alice Holzhey-Kunz rightly claims one should not consider those who are particularly susceptible to depression as having a specific psychological disorder.
 In her view, a predisposition to depression rather suggests a hypersensitivity to reality (which leads to the incapacity to generate illusions that would mediate reality to make it acceptable).
 We are facing an epidemic of depression because we are becoming more sensitive to reality.